CE-RISE-software/dp-storage-jsondb-service/docs/architecture.md

 The service stores and enforces these rules when reading or querying records.

 Grant creation or governance workflows are outside the scope of this service.
+In practice, that means an external operation may insert rows into `record_read_grants`, and this service will honor them during reads and queries.

 ## Backend Strategy